-LIS has established a Conflicts of Interests Register to document all kinds of services or cases where a conflict of interest has occurred or may occur.
-This register is maintained and monitored by the Compliance Department and must be regularly updated, in accordance with Article 22(1) of CSSF Regulation 10-4 and Article 35 of Delegated Regulation (EU) 231/2013.
+In accordance with the regulations, the company has established a register of conflicts of interests to document all kinds of services or activities in which a conflict of interest has arisen or may arise.
+This register is maintained and supervised by the Compliance Department.
+In accordance with Article 22(1) of CSSF Regulation 10-4 LIS must keep and regularly update this register regarding the types of activities undertaken by or on behalf of LIS in which a (potential) conflict of interest has occurred or may arise.